-All partners/husbands/expectant fathers who are employees have the legal right to unpaid time off work for up to two antenatal appointments.
+All partners, spouses and expectant non-birth parents who are employees have a legal right to unpaid time off work for up to two antenatal appointments.

-In order to be eligible, the person taking the leave must be either the father of the child, the mother’s husband/civil partner, the mother’s live-in partner or an intended parent in the case of surrogacy.
+In order to be eligible, the person taking the leave must be either the biological father of the child, the mother’s husband/civil partner, the mother’s live-in partner or an intended parent in the case of surrogacy.

-- The right is to unpaid time off, unlike in the case of time off for antenatal care for the pregnant woman.
+The right is to unpaid time off, unlike the right to paid time off for antenatal care for pregnant women.

-- An employer can ask for a declaration beforehand, but is not entitled to evidence of the antenatal appointment.
+An employer can ask for a declaration beforehand, but is not entitled to require evidence of the antenatal appointment.
 The declaration can be given electronically (see below for a sample).

 An employee cannot be dismissed or treated worse for taking or asking for the time off.
 If an employer unreasonably refuses the time off, the employee can apply to a Tribunal for a declaration and compensation equivalent to twice what the employee would have been paid had the time off not been refused.
 If this happens to you, you should seek advice.

 This information applies in England, Wales, Scotland and Northern Ireland.
 If you live elsewhere in the UK please ring our helpline for advice.